At least 2 dead after business jet crashes into San Diego neighborhood, sets homes on fire

-A business jet crashed into a residential neighborhood in San Diego during foggy weather early Thursday morning, igniting fires in approximately 15 homes and prompting widespread evacuations.
+A business jet crashed into a residential neighborhood in San Diego during foggy weather early Thursday morning, igniting fires in at least a dozen homes, prompting widespread evacuations.

 Authorities work the scene where a small plane crashed into a San Diego neighborhood, setting several homes on fire and forcing evacuations along several blocks early Thursday, May 22, 2025.
 (AP Photo/Gregory Bull)

-Multiple people on board a business jet are dead after it crashed into a residential neighborhood in San Diego during foggy weather early Thursday morning, authorities say.
+At least two people are dead and eight others injured after a business jet crashed into a residential neighborhood in San Diego during foggy weather early Thursday morning, authorities say.

 Jet fuel rained down on the residential street and ignited fires in more than a dozen homes as well as vehicles and prompted widespread evacuations, The Associated Press reports.

-At least two people have died and eight others are injured in the crash that happened around 3:45 a.m. local time near Montgomery Executive Airport, according to the San Diego Fire Department.
-It's unclear how many people were on the plane, but police believe all fatalities were people on the plane.
+The plane plummeted from the sky around 3:45 a.m. local time near Montgomery Executive Airport, according to the San Diego Fire Department.
+It's unclear how many people were on the plane, but police believe the fatalities were people on the plane, not the ground.

 “We have jet fuel all over the place,” said Assistant Fire Chief Dan Eddy during a press briefing.
 “Our main goal is to search all these homes and get everybody out right now.”
 He confirmed a direct hit to multiple homes in the Murphy Canyon neighborhood and described visibility at the time of the crash as extremely poor, with heavy fog making it difficult to see even a few feet ahead.
 It is unclear if the fog was a factor in the crash.